davps/tarsys/README.md

 Tarsys: Optimizador de contratación de tarifa de energía eléctrica
 ===================================================================

 This repository contains one of my side projects.
 It is based in a JEE (Spring based) application architecture.

-Because of the nature of the app, I writing it in Spanish.
+Because of the nature of the app, I am writing it in Spanish.

 ### Introduction

-This mobile web app integrate the following technologies, methodologies and tools:
+This mobile web app integrate the following technologies and tools:

-* Backbone.js (For MVC at the client side)
+* Backbone.js (MVC at the client side)
 * JQuery
 * JQuery Mobile
 * Spring Framework